 Application & Selection

 When a vacancy occurs on a Commission, a notice will be posted in the local newspaper and on the City's website to solicit applications.
-Applicants are required to submit the completed the application and supplemental questionnaire to the City Clerk's Office by the deadline.
+Applicants are required to submit the completed application and supplemental questionnaire to the City Clerk's Office by the deadline.
 A separate application is required for each Commission to which the applicant wishes to apply.
-Applications are maintained by the City Clerk's Office in an active status for one year, after which time they become inactive and a new application must be submitted.
+Applications are maintained by the City Clerk's Office in active status for one year, after which they become inactive and a new application must be submitted.